urbyone/linuxlab/infra/part2/Part2.md

 ![RSG](../../images/RG2.png)

 ### 2.7 Trigger an alert by resizing the virtual machine
-You should have received an emall notifying you that your are in the Action Group and maybe some initial alerts.
+You should have received an emall notifying you that you are in the Action Group "Cloud Ops" or similar, and maybe some initial alerts are waiting for you in Azure Monitor.

-By resizing the VM the activity log will trigger new alerts.
-Resize the virtual machine.
+By resizing the VM manually, the activity log will trigger new alerts.
+Resize the virtual machine follwoing the below commands.

 ```sh
 # Step 1: Deallocate the VM